alexdaube/Serveur-Courriels-SMTP-Perl/README.md

-Realized by alexdaube and JulienDuchesne.
+Contribution by alexdaube and JulienDuchesne.